brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-04-AV1-encoding-with-ffmpeg.md

 _Pros_
 - No aparent banding visible, possibly due to input being 10bit.
 - Plays fine with mpv.
+- Plays fine with firefox (not gpu accelerated).
 - The promise of 10 bit playback in browser.

 _Hardware used_